 The Signs and Symptoms of a Seized Engineby Justin CuplerUpdated July 17, 2023

 When an engine seizes, a lot of times it is due to an internal component coming loose and lodging against another component.
 Sometimes, this component -- typically a piston connecting rod -- can penetrate the engine block and pierce through to the outside.
-In some cases, the component that is now piecred through the engine block can be seen from the top.
+In some cases, the component that is now pierced through the engine block can be seen from the top.

+Your engine seizure could be the result of overheating.
 When an engine seizes and can no longer move, the starter will still attempt to crank the engine when the key is turned.
 Because the starter cannot turn the motor, the electric wires can overheat and begin smoking, a tell-tale sign of a seized engine.

 There are a few ways to test for a seized engine, but one procedure stands out as the most reliable.
-Try to turn the crankshaft pulley on the engine -- the large pulley in the middle of the engine.
+Try to turn the crankshaft pulley on the engine – the large pulley in the middle of the engine.
 The best way to do this is to remove all of the spark plugs, place a large socket on the crankshaft pulley bolt and turn the socket with a large breaker bar.
 If the crank does not move, it is very likely the engine is seized.

 There are plenty of warnings given before an engine seizes.
 The initial stages are very light tapping noises or even a faint knocking sound.
 You'll know the end is near when you hear what technicians call a "dead knock."
-This is a loud knocking sound that lacks any metallic pinging sound.
+This is a loud clunking sound that lacks any metallic pinging sound.
 This "dead knock" is typically the piston connecting rod hitting the engine's crank shaft.